 DeLarverie’s role in the Gay liberation movement lasted long after the uprisings of 1969.

-In the 1980s and 1990s she worked as a bouncer for several lesbian bars in New York City.
-She was a member of the Stonewall Veterans’ Association, holding the offices of Chief of Security, Ambassador and, in 1998 to 2000, Vice President.
+In the 1980s and 1990s, she worked as a bouncer for several lesbian bars in New York City.
+She was a member of the Stonewall Veterans’ Association, holding the offices of Chief of Security, Ambassador and, from 1998 to 2000, Vice President.
 She was also a regular at the gay pride parade.